Zhanpeng1202/Zhanpeng1202.github.io/_pages/about.md

 news: False # includes a list of news items
-selected_papers: False # includes a list of papers marked as "selected={true}"
+selected_papers: True # includes a list of papers marked as "selected={true}"
-social: False # includes social icons at the bottom of the page
+social: True # includes social icons at the bottom of the page
 ---

 I am Zhanpeng Luo, a third year computer science major student at University of Pittsburgh (Pitt).
 I spent 2 years at Sichuan University, and then I transfer to the Univerisity of Pittsburgh.